sniyaz/csci-110-su24/about.md

 ## Course Description

 Computer hardware and software.
 General computer organization and information representation.
 Binary and hexadecimal number systems.
 Algorithm design and problem-solving techniques.
-Introduction to programming using a high level language, in our case Python.
+Introduction to programming using a high level language (in our case, Python).

 ## Textbooks and Materials